-2.16.1 Alarm Wiring
+2.22.1 Alarm Wiring

-IDC wiring must be solid copper cable in accordance with the manufacturers requirements.
-Copper initiating device circuit field wiring must be No. [14][16][18][] AWG size conductors at a minimum.
-Visual notification appliance circuit conductors, that contain audible alarm appliances, must be copper No. 14 AWG size conductors at a minimum.
+IDC and SLC wiring must be [fiber optic][or][solid copper][or][stranded copper] cable in accordance with the manufacturers requirements.
+Copper signaling line circuits and initiating device circuit field wiring must be No. [14][16][] AWG size conductors at a minimum.
+Visual notification appliance circuit conductors, that contain audible alarm appliances, must be copper No. 16 AWG size conductors at a minimum.
+Speaker circuits must be copper No. [16][] AWG size twisted and shielded conductors at a minimum.[Wiring for textual notification appliance circuits must be in accordance with manufacturer's requirements but must be supervised by the FMCU.]
 Wire size must be sufficient to prevent voltage drop problems.
-Circuits operating at 24 VDC must not operate at less than the listed voltages for the detectors and/or appliances.
+Circuits operating at 24 VDC must not operate at less than the listed voltages for the detectors and appliances.
 Power wiring, operating at 120 VAC minimum, must be a minimum No. 12 AWG solid copper having similar insulation.
 Acceptable power-limited cables are FPL, FPLR or FPLP as appropriate with red colored covering.
 Nonpower-limited cables must comply with NFPA 70.